jdevfullstack-tutorials/what-is-github/README.md

 a good one.

 ## GitHub As A Social Network
-Since GitHub was also intended to be a social network for developers and non-developers, there are features like followers and discussion for a more interactive
+Since GitHub is also intended to be a social network for developers and non-developers, there are features like followers and discussion for a more interactive